Brigid Goddess and Her Beautiful Celtic History

 Who is Saint Brigid?

 It’s essential to note Oak trees and everlasting fires are not generally devoted to Catholic saints.
 However, it is quite common in Celtic spiritual beliefs.
+Just saying!

 However, at this point, the story gets hazy and is told through folklore and legend.
 Here are two different versions you may find interesting.

-The Story of Brigid The Druidess
+The Story of Brigid, The Druidess

 This clever and tenacious woman found a way to protect a sacred space that would inevitably shift or be destroyed by the Christian religion and beliefs.